pdrb/papir/README.rst

 Json files are used to post, put, patch or delete and to customize the http headers.

-Basic http authentication is supported.
+Basic http authentication and gzip compression are supported.

 Simple example::